Hotel AI Voice Adoption in 2026: Trends, Stats, and What to Expect

 Moving Slowly: Full-Service and Luxury

-Full-service and luxury properties are more cautious.
-The concern is guest perception — will a luxury guest feel undervalued speaking to AI?
-In practice, the best implementations avoid this by keeping AI invisible.
-Staff answers first; AI only steps in when no one is available.
+The best implementations in every segment respect this line.
+Staff answers first; AI steps in when no one is available.
 The guest gets help instead of voicemail.
 That’s not a downgrade — it’s a safety net.

 The Vendor Landscape